YCC Level2: Cabin Keelboat (GibSea) Course

 - control of heeling by using the sheets;

-- sailing at close haul, at broad reach and running with proper
+- sailing at close haul, at broad reach and running with proper sail trim in each course;

 - going-about (tacking);